MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 where :math:`L_{\varphi}` is the lateral domain extent (:math:`60^{\circ}`), :math:`\varphi_o` is set to :math:`15^{\circ} \text{N}` and :math:`\tau_0` is :math:`0.1 \text{ N m}^{-2}`.
 :numref:`baroclinic_gyre_config` summarizes the
 configuration simulated.
-As indicated by the axes in the lower left of the figure the model code works internally in a locally orthogonal coordinate :math:`(x,y,z)`.
+As indicated by the axes in the lower left of the figure, the model code works internally in a locally orthogonal coordinate :math:`(x,y,z)`.
 For this experiment description the local orthogonal model coordinate :math:`(x,y,z)` is synonymous with the coordinates